 Relationships are everything.
 People are trusting you with their inner lives and dreams.
 Be authentic, or you won’t last long.

 Jeanne Martinson is a diversity strategist, professional speaker, trainer and best-selling author who has worked throughout Canada and internationally.
-She coaches authors to write their own non-fiction books.
+She coaches authors on how to write a nonfiction book.

 In this interview, she talks us through her journey of being a coach and a trainer.